geoserver/geoserver.github.io/_posts/2020-09-26-geoserver-2-18-0-released.md

 The GeoServer project devotes space to community research and development activities.
-  * The GeoPackage community module is having a breakout of creativity with a host of fascinating functionality being added by Andrea Amie (GeoSolutions).
+  * The GeoPackage community module is having a breakout of creativity with a host of fascinating functionality being added by Andrea Aime (GeoSolutions).
     * Dumping a GeoPackage with WPS or WFS output formats is now significantly faster, thanks to insert batching and improved selection